Wyko/essential_deathworlders/content/books/waters-babylon/3-mitzvah.md

 "I heard at least a pair of ribs shatter in there," he said to Gyotin.
 "Let's get you to the clinic."

-Gyotin looked to Daar, who nipped him affectionately on the nose---a gesture loaded with meanings of friendship, apologies, dominance, and more besides.
+Gyotin looked to Daar, who nipped him affectionately on the nose-a gesture loaded with meanings of friendship, apologies, dominance, and more besides.
 "Go.
 I'm breakin' everythin' I wrap my paws around lately..."